systematic-magic/pmc-docs/docs/source/editorials_news_pdf.rst

 Oncotarget, Oncoscience, Aging (Albany NY), Genes Cancer

 2.2.
 Check that there is only one author name in reference. |br|
-If there paper was written by sigle auther, then autor name should be followed by dot (.)
-In case there are many authors for the paper, then single author should be followed by comma (,) et al and dot (.)
+If the paper was written by sigle author, then autor name should be followed by dot (.) |br|
+In case there were many authors for the paper, then one author name should be followed by comma (,) et al and dot (.)

 .. image:: /_static/pic1_editor_auth_format.png